RC2014Z80/picoterm/docs/picoterm-conn.md

 # Picoterm Expansion Connector

-__All the GPIO assignation here below ONLY concern the Hardware Revision 1.1 used FROM FIRMWARE 1.6.__
+__All the GPIO assignation here below ONLY APPLIED FROM FIRMWARE 1.6.__ for previous firmware version check [this document version](picoterm-conn-hr10.md).

 From firmware 1.6, expansion port GPIO complies with a newer I/O assignation for SDCard, Buzzer, USB-A Power-Up.
 If you do use such features, just move your connexions around the expansion port.